Lewis137/snakegame/README.md

 - A score, local highscore and move counter

 ## Completed Improvements
+- Changed the interval time so that the game gets harder quicker
 - Move counter only goes up when a new direction is selected
 - Added a pastel theme
 - You will no longer lose if you try to move into the direction of your snake head, only if you hit the body